bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 options.

-For example, to generate a EPC curve from development and evaluation datasets:
+For example, to generate an EPC curve from development and evaluation datasets:

 .. code-block:: sh